Enterprise Data Catalog Enhancements

 We understand that searching for data in organizations usually is more complicated than it should; these are some of the answers we hear from our customers when we ask them how do they find the data they need:

 - I ask Bob, he knows.
-Hopefully Bob isn’t on vacation.
+Hopefully Bob is available.

 - I send an email out to lots of people and hopefully one of them knows.